heptarch/heptarch.github.io/projects.md

 ### 2.5. <a href="#tbc">Scaling down</a><a id="sec-2-5" name="sec-2-5"></a>

-Let's cobble together the various insights above, and give our final recipe:
+Let's cobble together the various insights above, and give a putative recipe:
-- Academic freedom
-- Material security
-- Problem-rich domain of application
+1. Freedom
+2. Security
+3. Domain
-- Mandate to develop
+4. Mandate
-- Robust division of labour
+5. Robust division of labour
-- Enforced focus
+6. Enforced focus
-- Enforced cross-disciplinary interaction
+7. Enforced cross-disciplinary interaction
-- Many groups with all-to-all couplings
+8. Many groups with all-to-all couplings
-- Collaborative management
+9. Collaborative management
+10. Talent scouting

 In lieu of a state monopoly or an idiosyncratic Silicon Valley non-profit, will these guidelines be applicable?
 I think so, and at smaller sizes than you might expect.
-Let's think about how to scale the successipe down.
+Let's think about how to scale the successipe down:

-#### Academic freedom
+1. *Freedom.* Academic freedom means that researchers and not managers initiate research.
+As in a university setting, this isn't a license to do anything; it's freedom within scope.
+This can be implemented even in a small team.

+2. *Security.* This one is harder.
+As we've discussed above, in a tech setting this is much harder to come by, and in most universities, even tenure is no guarantee of funding.

+3. *Domain.* This one

+4. *Mandate.* This one

 "But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things,